ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

         DISCARD
             Marks the end of a scenario.
 In the case of an input or output scenario, the scenario stops, and does not resume for the remainder of the life of the VIRTEL transaction.
         SUBROUTINE
             Marks the start of a subroutine scenario which must ends with a SCENARIO END instruction.
 A subroutine scenario is invoked using PERFORM$ instruction.
 A subroutine scenario can invoke another subroutine scenario, and so on up to 3 levels.
-A sample of such type of scenario is available in the PREFORM$ insctruction description.
+A sample of such type of scenario is available in the PREFORM$ instruction description.
         SUCCESS
             Stops scenario processing but continue normal VIRTEL processing of the current message.